Burial Costs in Georgia (2026)

 Once I add every line item, what does burial actually cost in Georgia?

-A complete burial in Georgia — funeral service ($6,900) + plot ($3,200) + casket ($2,070) + vault ($1,280) + opening-and-closing ($1,600) + headstone ($1,000-$3,000) — totals $12,980 to $18,250 in practice.
-Comparing two or three funeral homes and two or three cemeteries independently is the single most reliable way to bring that number down.
+A complete burial in Georgia — funeral service ($6,900) + plot ($3,200) + casket ($2,070) + vault ($1,280) + opening-and-closing ($1,600) + headstone ($1,000-$3,000) — totals $12,980 to $18,250 in practice, with similar itemized patterns appearing in nearby Alabama funeral cost estimates.
+Headstones often run $1,000 to $3,000 in Georgia and are separate from other cemetery expenses.
+Comparing two or three funeral homes and two or three cemeteries independently is the single most reliable way to bring that number down for family members.

 Is green burial available in Georgia?